-He has received numerous awards including the CUR Fellows Award (CUR’s highest award for recognizing national leadership and accomplishment in undergraduate research), the Centennial Award from the Botanical Society of America, the the Antarctica Service Medal of the United States of America from the National Science Foundation, and the Outstanding Researcher Award from the Kirksville Chapter of Sigma Xi.
+He has received numerous awards, he is an elected fellow of the American Association for the Advancement of Science (AAAS) and the Council on Undergraduate Research (CUR).
+He is also the recipient of the CUR Fellows Award, the Centennial Award from the Botanical Society of America, the the Antarctica Service Medal of the United States of America from the National Science Foundation, and the Outstanding Researcher Award from Sigma Xi Kirksville Chapter.

 Professor Osborn has spent research leaves from his home institutions at the Swedish Museum of Natural History, the University of Alberta, the University of Kansas, and conducting fieldwork in Antarctica.